Environmental Grants

 Conditions:

-• The spread of the mature tree must comply with the requirements of the felling permit, where applicable (small spread, height 5 to 8 m, medium spread, height 8 to 20 m, large spread, 20 m and over)
+- The canopy of the mature tree must comply with the requirements of the felling permit, if applicable (small spread, diameter of 2 to 5 m; medium spread, diameter of 5 to 10 m; large spread, diameter of 10 m or more).

 - for conifers, minimum height 100 cm;

-- for deciduous trees, minimum height 200 cm or diameter (trunk width) 30 mm (3 cm).
+- for deciduous trees, minimum height of 200 cm or diameter (trunk width) of 30 mm (3 cm) in the case of a planting obligation under a tree-felling permit.
 Diameter must be measured at 30 cm from the ground.
+Where planting is required under a felling permit, the diameter must be 30 mm (3 cm). - The purchase is made from a company established in Quebec within 12 months prior to the application.

 Required documentation:

-• Proof of purchase specifying the specie, company name and address, GST and QST numbers and date of purchase;
+- Proof of purchase specifying the specie, company name and address and date of purchase;

 Verdissons Vaudreuil-Dorion (Let's make our city greener)

-This grant offers Vaudreuil-Dorion homeowners a refund of up to $200 per tree.
+This grant offers Vaudreuil-Dorion homeowners a full refund of up to $200 per new tree.
 Each household can receive a grant for three trees each year.
+Trees planted under a felling permit due to natural causes (ice, high winds, disease, natural death or dangerous trees) are subsidized at 50% to a maximum of $200 per tree.

 Conditions:

-• The spread of the mature tree must comply with the requirements of the felling permit, where applicable (small spread, height 5 to 8 m, medium spread, height 8 to 20 m, large spread, 20 m and over).
+- The canopy of the mature tree must comply with the requirements of the felling permit, if applicable (small spread, diameter of 2 to 5 m; medium spread, diameter of 5 to 10 m; large spread, diameter of 10 m or more).

 - for conifers, minimum height 100 cm;

-- for deciduous trees, minimum height 200 cm or diameter (trunk width) 30 mm (3 cm).
+- for deciduous trees, minimum height of 200 cm or diameter (trunk width) of 30 mm (3 cm) in the case of a planting obligation under a tree-felling permit.
 Diameter must be measured at 30 cm from the ground.
+Where planting is required under a felling permit, the diameter must be 30 mm (3 cm). - The purchase is made from a company established in Quebec within 12 months prior to the application.

 Required documentation:

-• Proof of purchase specifying the specie, company name and address, GST and QST numbers and date of purchase;
+- Proof of purchase specifying the specie, company name and address and date of purchase;

 - for conifers, invoice or tree label showing minimum height of 100 cm;

-The City subsidizes 50% of the cost of trees, shrubs and herbaceous perennials for replanting a riparian strip and ditches of up to 5 m from the top of the embankment, for a maximum of $300.
+The City subsidizes 50% of the cost of trees, shrubs and herbaceous perennials for replanting a riparian strip, ditches and rain gardens, for a maximum of $300.

 Conditions:

-• Eligibility will be determined by an Environment Section employee BEFORE the work begins and after submission of a planting plan to scale including plant locations, species and sizes.
+- Eligibility will be determined by an Environment Division employee BEFORE the work begins and after submission of a planting plan to scale including plant locations, species and sizes.

 Required documentation:

-• Proof of purchase including species or type of vegetation, height and diameter, company name and address, GST and QST numbers, and date of purchase;
+- Proof of purchase including species or type of vegetation, height and diameter, company name and address and date of purchase;

 TreeAzin treatment of private ash trees